ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

 def coset_fft_field(vals: Sequence[BLSFieldElement],
                     roots_of_unity: Sequence[BLSFieldElement],
                     inv: bool=False) -> Sequence[BLSFieldElement]:
+    """
+    Computes an FFT/IFFT over a coset of the roots of unity.
+    This is useful for when one wants to divide by a polynomial which vanishes on one or more elements in the domain.
+    """

     vals = vals.copy()

     # Multiply each entry in `vals` by succeeding powers of `factor`